mongodb/docs/mongodb/source/administration/monitoring.rst

 irregularities.
 Check the following fields in the :doc:`serverStatus
 </reference/server-status>` document:

-- :status:`globalLock.activeClients` contains a counter of the total number of clients with active operations in progress or queued.
+- :mongodb:status:`globalLock.activeClients` contains a counter of the total number of clients with active operations in progress or queued.

-- :status:`connections` is a container for the following two fields:
+- :mongodb:status:`connections` is a container for the following two fields:

-  - :status:`connections.current` the total number of current clients that connect to the database instance.
+  - :mongodb:status:`connections.current` the total number of current clients that connect to the database instance.

-  - :status:`connections.available` the total number of unused collections available for new clients.
+  - :mongodb:status:`connections.available` the total number of unused collections available for new clients.

 If requests are high because there are a lot of concurrent application requests, and the database is keeping up.
 If this is the case, then you will need to add additional nodes to your cluster.
-Increase the size of your :term:`replica set` and distribute read operations to :term:`secondary` nodes, or add :term:`shards` to a :term:`shard cluster` to distribute load among MongoDB instances.
+Increase the size of your :term:`replica set` and distribute read operations to :term:`secondary` nodes, or one or more :term:`shards <shard>` to a :term:`shard cluster` to distribute load among MongoDB instances.

 Spikes in the number of connections can also be the result of application or driver errors.
 Extremely high numbers of connections